sujeshpadhi91/seng438-a3/seng438-a3.md

 - To understand some of the benefits and drawbacks of measuring test adequacy with code coverage tools
 - To gain an understanding of how data-flow coverage works and be able to calculate it by hand

-## 1.2 THIS ASSIGNMENT IS A GROUP WORK
+## 1.2 Group work

-All the tasks of this assignment should be completed in group (as you formed in assignment 1).
+All the tasks of this assignment should be completed in group.
 The report should also be completed as a group.

-## 1.3 TESTING TOOLS
+## 1.3 Testing Tools

 In addition to JUnit (used and described in Assignment 2), in this assignment you will use one or several Java-based code coverage tool(s).
 Some coverage tools are listed below.
 You are free to choose your tool from that list or outside.
 Note that not all of tools work with your specific setup and configurations.
 It is your responsibility to find a tool that does the job for you or use other versions of IDEs